Michael Collins, Apollo 11 astronaut, dies at 90

 Mr. Collins’s wife of 56 years, the former Patricia Finnegan, died in 2014.
 Their son, Michael L. Collins, died in 1993.
 Besides Starr, of Belmont, Mass., survivors include his daughter Kate Collins of Chicago; a sister; and seven grandchildren.

 After leaving NASA, Mr. Collins told the New York Times, he was determined to “prevent the rest of my life from being an anticlimax.”
-He spent a year as assistant secretary for public affairs at the State Department, then was named founding director of the National Air and Space Museum, overseeing its opening in time for the nation’s bicentennial festivities.
+He spent a year as assistant secretary for public affairs at the State Department, and then was named founding director of the National Air and Space Museum, overseeing its opening in time for the nation’s bicentennial festivities.
 In the late 1970s, he was undersecretary of the Smithsonian Institution before moving into the directorship of a private aerospace and defense company.
 He later ran an aerospace consulting firm.

 In several books, including “Flying to the Moon and Other Strange Places” (1976) and “Mission to Mars” (1990), Mr. Collins was also an eloquent advocate for continued space exploration.
 In a New York Times book review, journalist and spaceflight author Henry S.F.
 Cooper Jr. said of “Carrying the Fire” that “no other person who has flown in space has captured the experience so vividly.”